btihen/btihen_dev/content/posts/ruby/rails_7_1_api_exploration/index.md

     Person.find_by_sql(query1.to_sql + " UNION " + query2.to_sql)
   end

-  # this is an alternative way to scope instead of using the lambda and a scope statement
+  # this is an alternative way to scope instead of using the lambda and a scope statement (returns a hash)
   def self.related_people_for(person_ids)
     # query for related people
     related_people = with_relations(person_ids)

-    # grouping allows us to return a hash with the person_id as the key (neccesary for index controller)
+    # grouping allows us to return a hash with the person_id as the key (necessary for index controller)
     related_people_grouped = related_people.group_by(&:person_id)

     # removes unwanted attributes (possibly to later or confogure json to do this)